razorpay/blade/rfcs/0001-tokens-naming-convention.md

   4. **mode** - `dark`, `light` etc.

 ## Principles Used
+There are certain principles that were kept in mind while creating this naming framework
 ### Specificity over Flexibility
 Tokens like `theme.color.success` combine *category* (`color`) and *variant* (`success`) leaves interpretation to the user to apply `theme.color.success` to any of `background`, `border` or `text`.